 • Sound isolation construction of exterior walls and roofs

 • Sound isolation construction of interior walls, ceilings, and floors

 • Sound control doors and windows

 • Noise from mechanical, electrical and plumbing systems

 During the process, acoustic consultants work and interact with the other members of the design team by reviewing, coordinating, and offering recommendations.
 If a project includes audio/video components a consultant can lay AC power, conduit and raceways for cable, and back box positions.

-Whether a design project is complex or simple, new construction or a renovation, consider including a small line item in the professional fees budget for acoustic design.
+Whether a design project is complex or simple, new construction which may include equipment from Boom & Bucket, or a renovation, consider including a small line item in the professional fees budget for acoustic design.
 A little foresight can save large expenses down the road.
 Plan early, plan smart, and save money.